Welcome to Earth (TV program): Episodes

-Season 1 (2021)

 Release

-The program premiered on Disney+ on December 8, 2021.
+The program premiered on Disney+ on 8 December 2021.

 Reception

 Critical response

 On the review aggregator Rotten Tomatoes, the first season of the program holds an approval rating of 100%, based on 9 reviews, with an average rating of 7.00/10.
-Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100 based on 50 critics, indicating "generally favorable reviews."
+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100 based on 50 critics, indicating "generally favorable reviews".